 - Birth control pills, implants, or shots may not work while you are using tamoxifen.
 To keep from getting pregnant, use another form of birth control.
 Other forms include condoms, a diaphragm, or contraceptive foam or jelly.

 Warnings While Using This Medicine

-- Using this medicine while you are pregnant can harm your unborn baby.
+- Your unborn baby could be harmed if you use this medicine while you are pregnant.
 Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Tell your doctor right away if you think you have become pregnant while using the medicine.
 Keep using effective birth control for at least 2 months after you stop treatment.